imanidev/pong_game/README.md

 # Pong Game

-A simple implementation of the classic game Pong.
+The classic game of Pong.

 ## Technologies Used

 - HTML
-- HTML5 Canvas
+- Canvas
 - CSS
 - JavaScript